 Anything larger than 8 MG should be uploaded here via UT Box.
 Once you have uploaded your file there, please send a link share via UT Box to nicole.elmer[at]austin.utexas.edu.
 UT Box does not automatically notify us of your uploaded poster, so make sure you send us an email that you have uploaded the poster there.
 Once we have received your file and your payment, we will send a confirmation email to you of its receipt.

-Proceed with payment by choosing one of the options below.
+Proceed with payment by contacting Nicole Elmer and she will issue an IDT with a UT account.
 Also know that payment does not automatically notify us of your poster print request.
 You must send us your poster via one of the two methods listed above to the nicole.elmer[at]austin.utexas.edu email.
 We will then reply with confirmation.

 We are not responsible for spelling or graphics errors on submitted files.